mwcproject/mwc-qt-wallet/DOC/claiming.md

 ![Airdrop Awaiting](https://raw.githubusercontent.com/mwcproject/mwc-qt-wallet/master/DOC/awaiting_finalization2.png
  "Airdrop Awaiting")

 Please note that it may take up to 48 hours to finalize your airdrop claim and your funds will not be available until it is finalized.
 Also, note that to see the full message, you may need to resize the text area and the wallet.
+Also note that your wallet does NOT need to be online during this time period.

 Once your claim is finalized, your funds will be available and you should see a status message like the following: